 “Are you my brother?”
 I had not an iota of doubt about that, I extended my hand and said yes he grasped it and we walked home.
 We were both grinning from ear to ear looking at each other.

-He was six and I eight and we were meeting each other for the first time, at least from a rememberable age.
+He was six and I eight and we were meeting each other for the first time.
+I lived in Gangtok with my mother, he in Siliguri with grandfather.

 “You are very fair,” he remarked.